SAP-samples/btp-msteams-s4-suppliercollab/tutorial/Step4-Configure-Cloud-Connector/README.md

 **Initial Configuration**

-To configure the SCC, enter https://hostname:8443 in a browser, where the <hostname> is the hostname of the machine on which the connector is installed, and the port number is the one configured during installation.
+To configure the SCC, Login to [SAP Cloud Connector](https://hostname:8443), where the <hostname> is the hostname of the machine on which the connector is installed, and the port number is the one configured during installation.
 The default port number is 8443.

 <br/>
 <p align="center">